 We are a clinical-stage immunotherapy company engaged in the discovery and development of next-generation therapies with an initial focus on treatments for cancer.
 Our ImmunoPhage platform is a powerful, self-adjuvanted and highly differentiated immunotherapy approach that is designed to utilize bacteriophage to induce a robust, focused and coordinated innate and adaptive immune response.
 We are engineering our ImmunoPhage product candidates to directly target APCs and modulate the TME through the targeted use of nanobodies to further enhance therapeutic activity.
 We believe our ImmunoPhage platform has the potential to deliver on the promise of personalized, off-the-shelf product candidates tailored to a patient's specific tumor.
 The versatility of our ImmunoPhage platform allows us to design product candidates in a modular fashion, based on a cocktail of common and patient-specific antigens built from our proprietary library of ImmunoPhages, which we refer to as Phortress.
 We are currently conducting an ongoing 30-patient Phase 1/2 clinical trial of our lead product candidate, SNS-301, in combination with the PD-1 inhibitor pembrolizumab, as a potential treatment for SCCHN.
-As of December 10, we have enrolled 11 patients in the trial, of which ten patients were evaluable for efficacy.
+As of March 9, 2021, we have enrolled 17 patients in the trial.
+As of December 10, 2020, we have evaluated ten patients for efficacy and ten for safety.
 We have observed disease control in seven of the patients evaluable for efficacy, including one patient with a PR, and two patients who have achieved longstanding SD for greater than 36 weeks following treatment.
 Treatment with SNS-301 has generally been well tolerated.
-We anticipate reporting topline data from this trial by the end of 2021.
+We anticipate reporting a large additional subset of data from this trial by the end of 2021.
 If the results of this trial are positive, subject to feedback from the FDA, we intend to initiate a randomized, registration-enabling trial for SNS-301.
-We are leveraging the insights from our experience with SNS-301 to expand our development pipeline to include SNS-401 for the treatment of MCC and a human mAb program targeting the novel immune checkpoint VISTA.
+We are leveraging the insights from our experience with SNS-301 to expand our development pipeline to include SNS-401 for the treatment of MCC and a human mAb program targeting th

 Since our inception, we have devoted the majority of our efforts and financial resources to research and development activities related to our ImmunoPhage platform and our lead product candidate SNS-301, including raising capital, protecting our intellectual property portfolio and conducting preclinical studies and clinical trials.
 We do not have any product candidates approved for sale, have not generated any revenue from product sales, and do not expect to generate any revenue from product sales for at least the next several years.
 We have largely funded our operations with proceeds from the sale of convertible preferred stock, common stock and convertible debt.
-As of January 15, 2021, we had raised an aggregate of \$123.4 million of gross proceeds from private placements of our equity and convertible debt securities.
+Through the date of this report, we have raised an aggregate of \$123.4 million of gross proceeds from private placements of our equity and convertible debt securities and net proceeds of \$138.5 million from our initial public offering, or IPO, in February 2021.

 We have incurred significant operating losses over the last several years.
-Our net loss was \$16.7 million and \$13.0 million for the years ended December 31, 2019 and 2018, respectively, and \$15.0 million for the nine months ended September 30, 2020.
-As of December 31, 2019, we had an accumulated deficit of \$92.3 million, which increased to \$107.3 million as of September 30, 2020.
+Our net loss was \$20.1 million and \$16.7 million for the years ended December 31, 2020 and 2019, respectively.
+As of December 31, 2020, we had an accumulated deficit of \$112.4 million.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 We anticipate that our expenses will increase significantly in connection with our ongoing activities, as we: